max529/Aventus/README.md

 ## Configuration

-All aventus project is defined by his file : aventus.conf.json
+All aventus project are defined by a file : aventus.conf.json

 ```json
 {